Mohamed-Blanco/Simons-Memory-Game/README.md

 The Simpsons Memory Game

-This project is part of Angela Yu’s Web Development Bootcamp.
+This project is part of Angela Yu’s Web Development Bootcamp 2021 .

 It’s a fun memory challenge game inspired by The Simpsons, designed to train and improve your memorization skills.